 Create continuous online training and video meetups at regular intervals.
 The best training has an interactive component so look for ways to get your team members to participate.

 Reporting is something that most people dislike because it’s usually not part of their core skillset.
 With that being said, it’s still important because it allows you to get a clear picture of progress over time.

 Creating a complicated reporting procedure makes it even more difficult to do something that most of your software developers don’t like.
-The end result is poor compliance, lack of engagement with the work, or the reporting process takes up an unreasonable amount of time.
+The end result is poor compliance, lack of engagement with the work, or the reporting process taking up an unreasonable amount of time.

-When creating your reporting procedures, think about the few metrics that best quantifies the work your developers are doing.
+When creating your reporting procedures, think about the few metrics that best quantify the work your developers are doing.
 Try to attach those metrics to real business outcomes but avoid vanity stats like the amount of code written.

 6. Avoid Forcing People To Work On Your Schedule And Focus On Results Instead